Exploiting Degeneracy in Belief Propagation Decoding of Quantum Codes: Simulations Results

 Since $(\hat E\notin E\sS) \subseteq (\hat E\ne E)$, by Bayes rule, we have

-Usually a classical strategy to improve decoding is trying to lower $n_0/n$, which means that a target error needs to be accurately located from a given syndrome.
+A classical strategy for improvement is trying to lower $n_{\rm 0}/n_{\rm tot}$, which means that a target error needs to be accurately located for a given syndrome.
 Such a strategy has a limit in performance due to short cycles or strong code degeneracy.
-A better strategy should also try to improve $n_e/n_0$, which will be called the error suppression ratio from exploiting the degeneracy.
-For example, if the decoder converges to any of the degenerate errors, the decoding is a success (i.e., $n_0$ may +1 but $n_e$ not).
+A better strategy should also try to lower $n_{\rm e}/n_{\rm 0}$, which will be called the error suppression ratio by exploiting degeneracy.
+For example, if the decoder converges to any of the degenerate errors, the decoding is a success (i.e., $n_{\rm e}$ does not increase although $n_{\rm 0}$ may increase by one).

-Recall that Algorithm~\ref{alg:LLR-BP4} with $\alpha=1$ and $\beta=0$ is equivalent to the conventional quaternary BP ({\it conventional BP$_4$}, or in short, {\it BP$_4$}).
+Recall that Algorithm~\ref{alg:LLR-BP4} with $\alpha=1$ is equivalent to the conventional quaternary BP ({\it conventional BP$_4$}, or in short, {\it BP$_4$}).
 We will demonstrate that MBP$_4$ outperforms BP$_4$ on various kinds of quantum codes.

-For comparison, we will also consider BP$_4$ with typical message normalization (denoted by $\alpha_c$), as follows \cite{KL21a}, which is like classical message normalization \cite{CF02a,CDE+05}.
-Given some $\alpha_c>0$, in Algorithm~\ref{alg:LLR-BP4},
+For comparison, we will also consider BP$_4$ with typical message normalization (denoted by $\alpha_c$) as in \cite{KL21a}, which is like the classical message normalization \cite{CF02a,CDE+05}.
+Given some $\alpha_c>0$, consider that \eq{eq:gamma_nm} is replaced by

 and this decoding will be referred to as \textit{normalized BP$_4$}.
+Notice how this is different from the rule \eq{eq:gamma_nm1} for MBP$_4$.